sarabawale/badlibs/README.md

 # Badlibs

-*README currently under construction

 This is a Madlibs-style game written entirely in Java for the command line.
 Players are given the option to create a new game or join an existing game.
 The person to initiate a game is deemed the "scribe" and determines how many players will be able to participate in that game (minimum of 2 including the scribe, maximum of 5).
 Once all spots have been filled the scribe will prompt the other player(s) for a noun, verb, adjective, or adverb depending on the word(s) to be substituted.
 The game is turn based; if there are more than two players then the non-scribe players are assigned a number and take turns suggesting words.
-The scribe does not get the entire story at once but rather a sentence at a time to prevent confusion.
-Once the story has been completed, the scribe sends it to all the other players and every player gets the option to export/save the story as a text file.
+Once the story has been completed, the scribe sends it to all the other players and the silly story is saved as a text file.

 ## Getting Started